bashtage/linearmodels/doc/source/iv/estimators.rst

 :math:`\bar{g}\left(\beta\right)=n^{-1}\sum_{i=1}^{n}z_{i}\hat{\epsilon}_{i}`
 and :math:`\hat{\epsilon}_{i}=y_{i}-x_{i}\beta`.
-Unlike standard GMM, the weight matrix, :math:`W` directly depends on the model parameters :math:`\beta` and so it is not possibly to use a closed form estimator.
+Unlike standard GMM, the weight matrix, :math:`W` directly depends on the model parameters :math:`\beta` and so it is not possible to use a closed form estimator.

 Basic Statistics
 ----------------